Phone - (07) 5658 0040

 - Adequate English language numeracy and literacy skills.
 If not, please contact us.
 We can help.

-- Steel cap boots.
-You will be required to dog the cranes also.
-High visibility shirt, hard hat, safety glasses.
+- Steel cap boots, high visibility shirt, hard hat, safety glasses.

-- We recommend long sleeve shirts, long trousers and UV sunscreen.
+- We recommend long sleeve shirts and long trousers and UV sunscreen.
+Steel cap runners are not acceptable.
 Safety sunglasses may be acceptable.

-Bookings for your Advanced Scaffolding Course can be made either over the phone or by email.
+Bookings for your C0 Crane Course can be made either over the phone or by email.